Watchdog claims ‘serious weaknesses remain’ in Devon’s children’s services

 “Many workers told inspectors that there has been a noticeable and positive change in the approach shown by leaders during the last 18 months.”

-“They are really vital, but a lot of social workers have been part of agencies, and I think bringing more social workers inhouse would be a positive move.

-“I would give Donna Manson a plus point there as she has worked hard to create a good team in the service and to make people feel happy in their jobs.”

-The Ofsted report noted that recruitment of staff and managers “could not keep pace” with increasing demand, but that a recently “fully staffed service has significantly reduced waiting lists and improved the speed of response” to children and families in need.
+The Ofsted report noted that recruitment of staff and managers “could not keep pace” with increasing demand, but with full social worker staffing now restored, there were speedier response times to help children and families in need.

 Ms Manson said: “We have much to do, but we must also recognise that progress is being made.